Electric vs Petrol Cars in India: Cost Compared

 For the MG ZS EV vs Creta comparison, the break-even is similar — around 3.5 to 4 years at 15,000 km annually.

-Here is the honest truth: nobody knows for certain what EV resale values will look like in India 5 years from now.
-The used EV market barely exists.
+Here's the uncomfortable truth: nobody can say for certain what EV resale values will look like in India 5 years from now.
+Used EV market barely exists.
 Early data points suggest:

 - 3-year resale for Nexon EV: approximately 55-60% of purchase price